 The only thing worse than shell scripting is doing without shell scripting.
 Half a century on and we are still not great at bespoke automation of tasks.
 Unix-esque shell scripting is one passable methods for automation of some tasks, and the least awful for many, so you’d better learn it, or hire a personal assistant.
 Except the problem is that shell scripting is a ghastly quagmire of chaos, and, as usual, for the traditional variety of path-dependent reasons, the dominant players in the market have especially high chaos content in their quagmire.

 “Shell” as I will lazily use it here may conflate several things, a scripting language, and a protocol for interacting with the system and displaying things on the screen (the “terminal”.)
-These all interact in complicated ways, especially on a modern system, but I'm going to brush over this nicety, because who gives a shit?^[dedicated and wonderful developers from whose whose work I am grateful and humbled to benefit]
+These all interact in complicated ways, especially on a modern system, but I’m going to brush over this nicety, because who gives a shit?1

 Your list of horrible alternatives

 bash is the default for most humans who must sojourn in this grim dale of automation.
 It has the virtues of having decades of careful crafting, and of ubiquity, and the vice of having decades of bitrot, accommodation to ill-considered primordial design choices, and of occasionally uploading all your personal data to online gangsters.

 dash is a less bloated bash clone, which by itself doesn’t seem advantage enough to sell it widely.